Church of St Mary the Virgin, Prestwich: Churchyard

-The churchyard contains other important structures, including the gate piers of c.1827, and boundary walls of 1827 and 1886 enclosing the churchyard to north, east and south sides (grade II, 1985), the 18th century 3-step monolithic sandstone mounting block (grade II, 1985), a section of boundary wall to the north of the churchyard with an oval inscription (grade II, 1985) are all listed monuments, as is the sundial to the south of the church grade (II, 1985).
-The 1801 hearse house adjacent to the Church Inn was listed grade II in 2012 as an important survival of a late Georgian hearse house with a design that is above the purely functional.
-Despite some later alterations, it retains many original features, including its stone sett floors and a timber ledger cupboard.
-There are a 1668 tomb crest and a medieval tomb slab with incised decoration built into the interior walls.
-Most unusual among the listed monuments in the churchyard is a triangular stone measuring about 4 feet by 4 feet, and perhaps 5 inches thick, inscribed:
+The churchyard contains several other important structures.
+These include the gate piers of c.
+1827 and the boundary walls of 1827 and 1886 enclosing the churchyard to north, east and south sides (Grade II, 1985), the 18th-century three-step monolithic sandstone mounting block (Grade II, 1985), and a section of boundary wall to the north of the churchyard with an oval inscription (Grade II, 1985) All are listed monuments, as is the sundial to the south of the church (Grade II, 1985).

+The 1801 hearse house adjacent to the Church Inn was listed Grade II in 2012 as an important survival of a late Georgian hearse house with a design that rises above the purely functional.
+Despite some later alterations, it retains many original features, including its stone-sett floors and a timber ledger cupboard.
+A 1668 tomb crest and a medieval tomb slab with incised decoration are built into the interior walls.

+Most unusual among the listed monuments in the churchyard is a triangular stone measuring about 4 x 4 ft and approximately 5 inches thick, inscribed:

 The Proprietor of this Estate having been at a serious expence in altering and improving the Roads leading to this Church particularly desires the Publick to keep off the Grass 1827.

-It was listed as a grade II monument in 1985.
+It was listed as a Grade II monument in 1985.